 BMW 3 Series review - MPG, CO2 and Running Costs

-Excellent economy and low CO2 emissions make the 3 Series a good choice for business and private users
+Excellent economy and decent CO2 emissions make the 3 Series a good choice for business and private users

 The latest 3 Series offers decent economy across the board; driven sensibly, even the sporty M340i can get very close to 35mpg on average.
 CO2 emissions are relatively low – good news for private buyers and company car users alike.
 All quoted figures here are for the saloon – Touring estate buyers should factor in a slight dip in economy and an increase in emissions on account of the extra weight.

-The 320d, with mild hybrid tech, manages 56.5–58.9mpg and 127-132g/km of CO2.
-Adding xDrive to the spec brings a further emissions increase – 134-140g/km – along with fuel economy of 53.3-55.4mpg.
+The 320d SE, with mild hybrid tech, is the most economical choice, with a claimed maximum of 60.1mpg and CO2 emissions from 123g/km.
+Adding xDrive to the spec brings a further emissions increase to 130g/km – along with fuel economy of 56.5mpg.
 It’s worth sticking with the rear-drive option unless you plan to make regular use of the four-wheel drive system’s improved traction in inclement conditions.

-The 330d is the most powerful diesel but economy does not suffer too much despite its six cylinders and 261bhp.
-Rear drive models return 44.1-47.9mpg and emit 133-138g/km of CO2; xDrive models take a slight dip in fuel economy but only emit three more grammes of CO2 per kilometre.
+The powerful 330d does not suffer too much in terms of economy despite its six cylinders and 261bhp.
+Rear drive models return a maximum 47.9mpg and emit 154g/km of CO2, while xDrive models take a slight dip in fuel economy and release eight more grammes of CO2 per kilometre.

 More reviews for 3 Series Saloon